bigskysoftware/htmx/www/content/attributes/hx-disabled-elt.md

 ## Notes

 * `hx-disabled-elt` is inherited and can be placed on a parent element
-* If the selector supplied matchs no elements it will log an error to the console which can be avoided by adding a `?` to the end to make it optional e.g. `hx-disabled-elt="find button?"`
+* If the supplied selector doesn't match any element, it will log an error to the console which can be avoided by adding a `?` to the end to make it optional e.g. `hx-disabled-elt="find button?"`

 [hx-trigger]: https://htmx.org/attributes/hx-trigger/